d12frosted/elpa-mirror/melpa/ace-pinyin-readme.txt

   and `.', and `<' to jump to both `《' and `<' etc. Behind the scene, `ace-pinyin' uses [pinyinlib.el] to translate the letter to Simplified/Traditional Chinese characters and English punctuations to Chinese punctuations.
-To see the full list of punctuactions that are supported, see [pinyinlib.el].
+To see the full list of punctuations that are supported, see [pinyinlib.el].

   Besides, all other packages using `ace-jump-mode' (or `avy') will also